michaelxcw/group-project/README.md

 ## Description

-A clone of the Flappy Bird game written in some language
+A clone of the Flappy Bird game written in Java.

 ## To-do: Graphic/logo

 ## Documentation

-Flowchart, class diagram
+Flowchart, class diagram, GUI mockups

+## How to run the project

+Download, double click JAR file